Sales rep development never happens in a silo.

 A “mental neutral” is a state of mind that prevents you from being at extreme odds for extended periods of time.

-For example, you don’t let the excitement of closing new customers impact you for longer than a day.
-And, you don’t let the blues that comes with not closing enough deals take a toll on you.
+For example, you allow the excitement of closing new customers to impact you for only a day.
+Similarly, you limit how much the disappointment of missed opportunities affects you.

-Instead, you focus on one thing each day: how can I do better today?
+Instead, focus on one thing each day: doing better than yesterday.

 Braxton Carr, UserGems’ Director of Revenue Enablement notes staying in a mental neutral is an effective way for reps to grow their mental resilience — all while learning daily.
 Braxton comments: